aminozuur/iina-thumbnails/README.md

 ## Features

-- Browse a video with a grid of thumbnails.
+- Browse a video with a grid of thumbnails
-- Click any thumbnail to jump to that point in the video.
+- Click any thumbnail to jump to that point in the video
-- Choose 10, 15, 20, 30, 40, 60, or 100 thumbnails.
+- Choose 10, 15, 20, 30, 40, 60, or 100 thumbnails, using a simple slider
-- The thumbnail controls stay fixed while the grid rearranges.
-- Optional background blur.
+- Optional background blur
-- Thumbnails use IINA's native thumbnail cache.
+- Thumbnails use IINA’s native thumbnail cache, so it does not use any extra storage or CPU power
-- The grid updates while the IINA window is resized.
+- The grid updates while the IINA window is resized

 ## Install